evenhax/01_SingleCali/README.md

 The core function is provided by OpenCV.
 ## Environment
 This demo is created with CLion but it is okay for you to open it with your usual IDE.
-OpenCV 3 and boost are needed.(More details in C
+OpenCV 3 and boost are needed.
+You can adjust it according to your own environment.(More details in CMakeList.txt)